RadioAstronomySoftwareGroup/pyuvsim/docs/developers.rst

 The *reference simulations* comprise a set of standard simulations with well-defined, simple parameters that most instrument simulation tools should be capable of running.
 As such, they represent a standard point of comparison between ``pyuvsim`` and other simulators.
 They are also used to track that ``pyuvsim`` produces consistent results over time.

-For some types of pull requests, we ask that the reference simulations be re-run with the new code, and the resulting files be compared to an older set, to confirm that either (1) results or (2) that any changes are understood.
+For some types of pull requests, we ask that the reference simulations be re-run with the new code to confirm that any changes to results are detected.
 The older set of files are stored in a Google drive, and are downloadable using scripts in the ``reference_simulations`` directory.
 If a change to the reference simulations is expected, it should be documented in the CHANGELOG and the new simulation file given to the project managers to store on the Google drive.

 More information on checking the reference simulations can be found in the README in the ``reference_simulations`` directory in the repository.